 How do I ask Siri something?

-To talk to Siri, hold down the Home button and you'll hear two quick beeps and see "What can I help you with? on the screen.
-Just begin speaking.
+- Hold down the Home button.
+You'll hear two quick beeps and see "What can I help you with? on the screen.
+Just start speaking.
 The audio wave moves across your screen, letting you know Siri is listening and processing your request.
-Once you've started a dialogue with Siri, tap the microphone icon to talk to it again.
+After you've started a dialogue with Siri, tap the microphone icon to talk to it again.

-There's more than one way to talk to Siri.
-Siri works with headphones and Bluetooth headsets.
+- Use headphones or a Bluetooth headset.
 When you're using headphones with a remote and microphone, you can press and hold the center button to talk to Siri.
 With a Bluetooth headset, press and hold the call button to bring up Siri.

-In a car that supports Eyes Free, you can also start a conversation with Siri by pressing a button on your steering wheel.
+- In a car that supports Eyes Free, you can start a conversation with Siri by pressing and holding the voice command button on your steering wheel.

 Siri waits for you to stop talking, but you can also tap the audio wave to tell Siri you're done talking.
 This is useful when there's a lot of background noise.